pramnora/qb64/cryptography/ascii/README.md

 - etc.

-## THERE ARE MANY OTHER COMPUTING UNIVERSAL CHARACTER CODE SETS
+## THERE ARE MANY OTHER COMMON COMPUTING CHARACTER CODE SETS

 - As well as, **ASCII**, there are other highly popular encoding schemes such as: **UTF-8**;
   which is very widely use for *international* communicating using multiple different languages, as well as, English.

 -----

+## CODE CHALLENGE

+If you are using Windows Operating System;
+(my sincere apologies to other Operating System users, of course, for having left them out!)
+then, open up Notepad word processor;
+and, using your keyboard 'numbers' pad;
+type into Notepad the number: 65;
+then, see what code appears...;
+it should say, letter: 'A'.

+This means '65' is the ASCII number code used to represent keyboard letter: 'A'.

 ### LINKS...